sombreroEnPuntas/currency-exchange/README.md

 - pushing a commit triggers tests on github workflows
 - PRs get automated reviews: comments and checks from codeclimate 🤖
 - a changelog is auto-generated after pushing to master
+- Merges to `master` branch and PRs will trigger deploys on `Vercel` envs

+## Web app

+There's a web app deployed as a [Vercel app](https://currency-exchange-khaki.vercel.app), matching latest master, and envs are created for new PRs.